kl4us/django-vue/README.md

 python manage.py createsuperuser
 ```

-# FRONTEND: Vue.js
+## FRONTEND: Vue.js

-This Django application use
+This Vue.js application use
 - Pinia for state management
 - js-cookie for cookies
 - axios for API call